RT

 see a course that uses thorn bushes.
 The

-carpets also needed some overhaul.
-The seems between pieces stuck out and played a bit of havoc
+seams between pieces stuck out and played a bit of havoc with the path of the

-areas, there was a discernible dip where the two pieces of carpet came
+discernible dip where the two pieces of carpet came together.
+Although not nearly as bad as some courses

-to one of the biggest design flaws we’ve seen in a mini-golf course.
+the biggest design flaws we’ve seen in a mini-golf course.
 While we’re not big fans of the starting mat

 (those ones that have three holes to place your ball in) to begin with, the